 Frequently asked questions

-How much does luggage storage cost in Hobart?
+How much does it cost to store luggage in Hobart?

 The price for luggage storage in Hobart is just A$8/bag for the entire day.

-There are multiple locations all around Hobart which can be booked through the Bounce platform including near Salamanca Market, Abel Tasman Fountain, Penitentiary Chapel Historic Site and many other areas.
+There are multiple locations all around Hobart which can be booked through the Bounce platform including near Rosny Hill Lookout, Penitentiary Chapel Historic Site, Cascades Female Factory and many other areas.